pedro-coelho-dr/libreSenses/README.md

 The forms have two layers of validation.
 The first layer comes from Django's built-in form validation.
 The second layer are custom validation methods in the form classes, like `validate_image_file_size` in `FilmForm` or `clean_caption_file` in `CaptionForm`.

 #### Crispy Forms
-Django Crispy Forms is used for layouts and styling, and may be integrated with Bootstrap.
+Crispy Forms is used for layouts and styling, and may be integrated with Bootstrap.
 It allows for establishing layouts declaratively.
 For example, in `FilmForm`, the FormHelper and layout objects define how the form should be rendered, making it easy to manage form presentation.

 ### Front-end Development

-In Django, templates are used for generating HTML dynamically.
+Templates are used for generating HTML dynamically.
 They allow the mixing of static HTML with Django Template Language (DTL) for dynamic content rendering.

 #### Template Inheritance
-Using `{% extends 'index.html' %}` demonstrates template inheritance, allowing for a base template structure that can be extended or overridden in child templates.
+Using `{% extends 'index.html' %}` demonstrates template inheritance, allowing for a base template structure that can extend or override child templates.

 #### Bootstrap for Responsive Design
 This project integrates Bootstrap for responsive design.
 This framework provides a variety of pre-designed components and a grid system, simplifying the layout and design process.